avi8or/obsidian-cli-quick-notes/docs/pr-diffs/pr-04d-init.md

 +
 +If you provide no text, content is read from stdin (piped) or entered interactively until EOF (Ctrl-D to save, Ctrl-C to cancel).
 +
++Tip: if you already use targets, `append --select` / `append --ls` is a convenience shortcut that selects a target from `targets.yaml` and appends to that target instead of the daily note.
++
 +```bash
 +# Append a one-liner
 +obsidian-cli append "Meeting notes: discussed roadmap" +
 +# Multi-line content interactively (Ctrl-D to save, Ctrl-C to cancel) +obsidian-cli append
++
++# Select a target, then append to it (shortcut for: obsidian-cli target --select) +obsidian-cli append --select
++obsidian-cli append --ls "Buy milk"
 +
 +# Pipe content
 +printf "line1\nline2\n" | obsidian-cli append